Generate sound effects using text prompts

 Generate sound effects by using text prompts in a few simple steps.

-Text to sound effects (beta) allows you to generate sound effects using simple text descriptions.
+Generate sound effects allows you to generate sound effects using simple text descriptions.
 Whether you're working on a video, social media post, or any other project that needs sound effects, this feature in the Firefly web app, available on desktop and mobile browsers, helps save time and boost creativity by making sound effect generation quick and easy.

 Watch Text to sound effects in action and learn how to generate sound effects using simple text descriptions.